johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 1. Finally, you need to format the disks in order to access them from the Virtual Machine.
 To do this, click **Connect** to connect to the Virtual Machine using **Remote Desktop connection**.

 1. It will ask you to download the remote desktop settings file.
-Click **Open** and log on using the Admin credentials you defined when creating the Virtual Machine.
+Click **Open** and log on using the credentials you defined when creating the Virtual Machine.

-1. In the Virtual Machine, open **Server Manager** from **Start | Administrative Tools**.
+1. In the virtual machine, open **Server Manager** from **Start | Administrative Tools**.

 1. Expand **Storage** node and select **Disk Management** option.